FinTekkers/ui-service/ledger-models-python/README.rst

 *build_pip_package.sh* will build and install ledger_models_python to your local machine with version 0.0.0.
 Use this for local testing.

-*py.typed* this is added to the distribution as an indicator that the pyi files exist and can be used to provide type hints
+*fintekkers/py.typed* this is added to the distribution as an indicator that the pyi files exist and can be used to provide type hints

+*MANIFEST.in* used by the sdist build to include files.
+(This was easier than using the setup.py)

+*requirements.txt* Dependent packages (not guaranteed to be up to date at the moment)

+*setup.py* The configuration to build.
+Run as `python setup.py sdist bdist_wheel`

+*setup.cfg* Might be worth getting rid of this?